costa-group/gasol_ml/README.md

 ## Classification problem

-If we have generated a model `model.pyt` using:
+Supposes we have generated a model `model.pyt` using:

 ```
 python3 main.py -ds 242 -e 50 -nt 1 -m nn_models.Model_2 -rnn lstm -lt classification -lf cross_entropy -sm all -opt_key saved_gas
 ```

-we can test it on a set with identifier `X` using the following:
+then we can test it on a set with identifier `X` using the following:

 ```
 python3 main.py -ts X -lm model.pyt -lt classification -lf cross_entropy -opt_key saved_gas